75,517 sq. km (29,157 sq. mi) Coordinates: 7º12’07" y 9º38’46" north latitude and 77º09’24" y 83º03’07" west longitude.

 Population and Language

-Spanish is the Official language of the country, but many of the people in Panama City and Colón speak English.
+Spanish is the Official language of the country, but many of the people in Panama City, Colón and other main cities speak English.
 Most businessmen, top government officials and executive staff are fully bilingual.

 Education and Religion

-More than 80% of the population over ten (10) years of age is literate.
-School attendance is compulsory between the ages of seven (7) and fifteen (15) or until the six grades of primary school have been completed.
-The educational system provides for the free schooling of all children.
-An excellent parallel private school system exists primarily in Panama City.
+It is estimated that more than 91.9% of the population is literate.
+School attendance is compulsory between the ages of seven (6) and fifteen (15) or until the six grades of primary school have been completed.
+In recent decades, school enrollment at all levels, but especially at upper levels, has increased significantly.
+The educational system provides free schooling for all children.
+An excellent parallel private school system exists primarily in Panama City and some major cities.

-The main universities are the University of Panama, a state institution, with six campuses, and the University of Santa Maria La Antigua, a Catholic institution.
-There are more than five other private universities, plus the recently created City of Knowledge.
+The main universities are the University of Panama, a state institution, with six campuses, and the University of Santa Maria La Antigua, a Catholic private institution.
+There are more than eight other private universities, plus the recently created City of Knowledge.

 Panama City boasts an excellent private school system.
-Education is offered in English, French, Italian, Mandarin and there are several bilingual schools (Spanish/English).
+Education is offered in English, French, Italian, and Mandarin, and also there are several bilingual schools (Spanish/English).

-The predominant religion is Roman Catholic.
+The predominant religion is Christian and Roman Catholic.
 However, there is no prohibition against the practice of any religion, and churches of other denominations are to be found in the country.

 Weights and Measures